SciML/DiffEqDocs.jl/docs/src/features/monte_carlo.md

 ```

 If your function is a `ParameterizedFunction`,
-you can do similar modifications to `f` to perform a parameter search.
+you can do similar modifications to `prob.f` to perform a parameter search.
 The `output_func`
 is a reduction function.
 For example, if we wish to only save the 2nd coordinate
 at the end of the solution, we can do: